Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

 :arrow_forward: This starts with [Deploy the hub networking resources](./modules/01-hub/README.md).

 ## :rotating_light: Verify your firewall is blocking outbound traffic
-If you have deployed the *Hello World Sample Application* and you wish to verify your Azure Firewall configuration is set up correctly, you can use the ```curl``` command from your app's debugging console. follow the steps below:
+If you have deployed the *Hello World Sample Application* and you wish to verify your Azure Firewall configuration is set up correctly, you can use the ```curl``` command from your app's debugging console.
+Follow the steps below:

 1. Navigate to your Container App that is configured with Azure Firewall.